top of page

 I purchased a moisture chamber for my eye when it wouldn't close.
 It's akin to a protective bubble worn over the eye until blinking is possible.
 If you have an eye condition, consult a neuro-ophthalmologist familiar with Ramsay-Hunt Syndrome.
 My neuro-ophthalmologist suggested using Optase MGD Advanced Dry Eye Drops and Hylo Night Eye Ointment.
 It was several months before my eye started blinking again.

 Gabapentin is commonly prescribed to treat nerve pain associated with RHS, TN, and other neurological disorders.
 Though initially developed for epilepsy, its efficacy in nerve pain comes from its nerve-calming effects.
-My neurologist began my treatment with 300 mg, but due to excessive sleepiness, it was reduced to 100 mg.
-Gradually, I increased the dosage to 300 mg, then 600 mg, and eventually to 900 mg, taken three times daily.
-Prior to switching to Lyrica, my regimen included 1800 mg of Gabapentin three times a day.
+My neurologist started my treatment at 300 mg, but due to excessive sleepiness, the dosage was reduced to 100 mg.
+Gradually, I increased the dosage to 300 mg, tThe dosage increased to 600 mg and eventually to 900 mg, taken three times a day.ly.
+Before switching to Lyrica, my regimen included 1800 mg of Gabapentin three times a day.
 I introduced Pregabalin, the generic form of Lyrica, which is specifically formulated for nerve pain, and it significantly alleviated my pain.

 Reoccurring shingles

-The virus responsible for shingles originates from chickenpox and cannot be eliminated from the body.
-Research indicates that stress can trigger shingles.
-If it manifests near the ear or face, it may lead to a subsequent episode of Ramsay-Hunt syndrome.
-The shingles virus becomes active when our immune system is compromised.
-Stress induces adrenaline, triggering our fight-or-flight response, which in turn suppresses our immune system to allocate resources for immediate action.
-Shingles has the potential to cause nerve damage in any part of the body where it appears.
+The virus that causes shingles is the same one responsible for chickenpox and remains in the body for life.
+Research shows that stress can trigger shingles outbreaks.
+If shingles occurs near the ear or face, it can lead to Ramsay Hunt syndrome, a potential complication.
+The shingles virus becomes active when the immune system is weakened.
+Stress triggers the release of adrenaline, activating the body's fight-or-flight response, which can suppress the immune system to prioritize immediate action.
+Additionally, shingles can cause nerve damage in any area of the body where it appears.

 I've experienced three episodes of RHS: the first on my left side in July 2013, the second on my right in 2021, and the third on my left side during Christmas 2023.
 Due to recurrent shingles, I consult an infectious disease specialist and take 1 gram of Valtrex daily, a regimen I'll continue indefinitely.
 Initially, my doctor advised against the vaccine until a non-live virus option was available.
 Shingrix, which is not a live virus vaccine and is over 91% effective, seemed a viable choice, reducing the risk of contracting shingles to 9% after two doses.
 Despite the $200 cost with insurance, I proceeded with the vaccination on my doctor's recommendation.
 My recurring shingles likely stem from a compromised immune system, evidenced by my IgA immune deficiency and a separate white blood cell disorder that produces abnormal cells.
 For these conditions, I'm under the care of an oncologist and an immunologist, respectively.